MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

 ## Configure login identity

-Microsoft Community Training platform provides three types of login:
+Microsoft Community Training platform provides two types of login:

-1. Phone number
-2. Social email-based login via your Microsoft, Google or Facebook account
+1. Social email-based login via your Microsoft, Google or Facebook account
-3. Microsoft Work or School account
+2. Microsoft Work or School account

 > [!NOTE]
 > Please note this article is in continuation of the [**installation article**](../../infrastructure-management/install-your-platform-instance/installation-guide-detailed-steps.md).

 In this article, we will walk you through on how to configure login identity for the platform.

-## Phone based authentication

-There is no additional configuration needed for phone-based login.

 ## Work or School Account based authentication